rahmatlatif/tyk-mdcb-k8s-deployment/README.md

   - Group ID: `dp-2`, `dp-3`, etc.
 - Deploys dedicated Redis + Gateway for each data plane
 - Generates unique `values-dp-N.yaml` for each deployment
+- All data planes share the same org/user credentials

+### 05-deploy-org-with-data-plane.sh
+- **NEW**: Multi-tenant deployment - create new org with dedicated data plane
+- Creates a new organization via Dashboard API
+- Creates admin user for the organization
+- Enables hybrid mode for the organization
+- Deploys dedicated data plane tied to that specific org
+- Each org is isolated with its own:
+  - Organization ID
+  - User API key
+  - Namespace (`tyk-dp-<org-name>`)
+  - Redis instance
+  - Gateway deployment
+  - Port (auto-incremented)
+- Stores org credentials in Kubernetes secrets
+- Generates org-specific `values-dp-<org-name>.yaml`

 ### deploy-all.sh
 - **Automated end-to-end deployment**